memetibryan/hai-salon-rubi-IP/README.md

     1.Google chrome or any other search engine like mozilla firefox.
     2.He/she has access to the internet.
-    3.After the setup and installation procedure, the user can now visit the website through the link:-<a href="https://hair-salon-memetibryan.herokuapp.com/"</a>
+    3.After the setup and installation procedure, the user can now visit the website through the link:-(https://hair-salon-memetibryan.herokuapp.com)

 ### AUTHORS